-Approximately US\$11.2Bn Transmission Line Project Bonds have been issued since 2010 for both greenfield and brownfield assets, of which over 84% have been to refinance operating or substantially-completed projects.
-The remaining 26% has been to finance projects during construction.
+Approximately \$14.3BN Transmission Line Project Bonds have been issued since 2010 of which over 71% have been to refinance operating assets.
+The remaining 29% has been issued to finance projects during construction.

-Most Transmission Line Project Bonds have been executed for projects in the Europe, the Middle East and Africa region ("EMEA") and in North America - accounting for nearly 80% of total issuance volume since 2010, with Latin America showing the smallest share (11%).
+Most Transmission Line Project Bonds have been executed for projects in the Europe, Middle East and Africa region ("EMEA") and in North America - accounting for 74% of total issuance volume since 2010.
+Asia-Pacific shows the smallest share (9%).

-Finally, we note that approximately 74% of issuance volume since 2010 has been related to land-based transmission lines - either overhead or underground, or bundled, and the remaining 26% has been issued for submarine cables (mostly from the UK).
+Finally, we note that approximately 77% of issuance volume since 2010 has been related to land-based transmission lines - either overhead or underground, or bundled, and the remaining 23% has been issued for submarine cables.